Offshore Energy Thematic Methods

 Step 3: Physical supply and use table compilation

-The balanced PSUT provides the foundation for deriving energy self-sufficiency indicators, emission intensity by fuel type, and renewable energy share indicators that feed into TG-2.8 Climate Indicators.
+The balanced PSUT provides the foundation for deriving energy self-sufficiency indicators, emission intensity by fuel type, and renewable energy share indicators feeding into TG-2.8 Climate Indicators.

 Step 4: Monetary supply and use table compilation

-Monetary energy supply and use tables record the same flows in monetary values, enabling calculation of gross value added, compensation of employees, and gross operating surplus for offshore energy industries.
-These monetary accounts feed into the ocean economy structure accounts described in TG-2.5 Ocean Economy Structure.
+Monetary supply and use tables enable calculation of gross value added, compensation of employees, and gross operating surplus for offshore energy industries, feeding into TG-2.5 Ocean Economy Structure.

 Key valuation considerations: